African greys (Psittacus erithacus) are high-maintenance birds, so meeting their care needs isn’t easy.

 - Hazelnuts.

-An African grey must never be offered the following foods or drinks:
+An African grey mustn’t be fed the following foods or drinks:

 - Chocolate.